WSU-kduncan/cs3900-autobody-4/BR-InterviewQuestions.md

 > Q: What information about the service order do you need in order to complete the service task?

 > Q: What car brands does your shop work on?

+## Ashu's Questions

+> Q: How do you manage scheduling appointments for services currently?

+> Q: How do the technicians know what they are working on a given day?

+> Q: Do you only do call in pre booked appointments or walk-ins too?